Looking back at our

 Alignment of Practice Across the Tiers

-In this session, Sarah Asome, Principal of Bentleigh West Primary School, will delve into the school-wide implementation of structured literacy, including the supports offered across all year levels and the importance of a consistent Multi - Tiered System of Support (MTSS).
+In this session, Sarah Asome, Principal of Bentleigh West Primary School, delved into the school-wide implementation of structured literacy, including the supports offered across all year levels and the importance of a consistent Multi - Tiered System of Support (MTSS).

 Session 3